 How identity verification solutions also support security with KYC

 Modern IDV service providers offer businesses a comprehensive and secure platform approach to identity verification.
 This means:

-- Teams now have access to free trials and live testing
+- Teams now have access to a demo and live testing

 - Companies can customize multiple identity verification workflows

 - Customers get better in-app identity verification experience

 - Compounding effects after a first identity verification when customers can use biometrics to authenticate logins and transactions